-The Chinese developed facial rejuvenation using acupuncture over many years to combat the signs of aging.
+The Chinese developed facial rejuvenation using acupuncture over many years to combat the signs of ageing.
 It was being used as early as the Sung Dynasty (960AD-1070AD) when the Empress and Emperor’s concubines received cosmetic acupuncture to help maintain their youthful appearance.

 What is Facial Rejuvenation Acupuncture?

 Facial rejuvenation acupuncture is a popular and safe approach to looking and feeling good.
 It is a highly effective natural alternative to botox, surgery and microdermabrasion.
 It is not a facelift or replacement to surgery and has no negative side effects.
-It is safe, not as costly, virtually painless, it has no side effects, there is no risk of disfigurement, there is no trauma, or any period of recovery.
+It is safe, not as costly, virtually painless, it has no side effects, there is no risk of disfigurement, there is no trauma or any period of recovery.
 Minor bleeding and localised bruising may occasionally after the needles have been removed.
-This is short term and does not indicate a negative reaction to the procedure.
+This is short-term and does not indicate a negative reaction to the procedure.

-When combined with constitutional treatment which treats the underlying causes of the individual’s aging process, it has a more profound effect than simply improving one’s appearance, thus helping you to look the very best you can.
+When combined with constitutional treatment which treats the underlying causes of the individual’s ageing process, it has a more profound effect than simply improving one’s appearance, thus helping you to look the very best you can.

 Facial Rejuvenation Acupuncture – What does it involve?

 A full medical history is taken at the initial consultation and a Chinese medical diagnosis completed.
 We will then discuss what areas of the face you wish to focus on.
 Facial points are used in addition to minimal points on the body.
 If there are any underlying imbalances within the body it may be advised to have a constitutional treatment before the facial acupuncture commences.

 This is a more holistic approach and the effects are more profound than simply improving one’s appearance.
 In addition to the insertion of very fine needles the following techniques may also be applied;

 - Derma roller – improves circulation, stimulates collagen production